 One day long before this God tested a man named Abraham.
 He said to him (Gen 22:2), "Take your son, your only son, Isaac, whom you love, and go to the region of Moriah.
 Sacrifice him there as a burnt offering on one of the mountains I will tell you about."
-Abraham heard those words, "Take your son, your only son, and sacrifice him."
-Abraham obeyed God.
-Then God intervened and provided a ram so Abraham didn't have to sacrifice his own son.
+Abraham heard those words, "Take your son, your only son, and sacrifice him," and Abraham obeyed God and raised the knife.
+But God intervened and provided a ram so Abraham didn't have to sacrifice his own son.

-But there was no ram in the thicket for God.
+There was no ram in the thicket for God.
 God the Father gave His only Son.
-The best that He had to give He gave.

-The cults try to minimize the gift by saying that the Son was merely a created being.
-Is that true?
-My friend, one of Satan's most devious tactics is to confuse people concerning the person and atoning work of Jesus Christ.
+Some religious groups try to minimize this gift by saying that the Son was merely a created being and not eternal.
+That, my friend, is one of Satan's most devious tactics, to confuse people into thinking that the gift was less than it actually was.

 Know this.
-This was no ordinary Son.
-This Son is equal to the Father (10:20).
+The Son the Father gave is equal to the Father (10:20).
 This Son was with God in the beginning (1:2).
 This Son was and is God (1:1).
 This Son is the exact representation of God (1:18).
 Jesus said that to see the Son is to see the Father (14:9).
 The Son is the only way to the Father (14:6).
 The Son is the One who does the Father's work (17:4).
 The Son had glory in the presence of the Father before the world began (17:5).

 But it's not just the cults who confuse the issue.
-Many people read John 3:16 and conjure up this thought.
-They picture a frustrated God in heaven who loves the world, yet seems perplexed by man's refusal to respond to His love.
-He's sitting there on His throne, wringing His hands and saying, "World, I love you so much!
+Many people read John 3:16 and sort of picture a frustrated God in heaven who loves the world, yet seems perplexed by man's refusal to respond to His love.
+There He sits on His throne, wringing His hands and saying, "World, I love you so much!
 Why won't you respond to Me?
 I gave you My Son.
 What more can I do?"

-That's not the picture of God in John's gospel.
-We need to see John 3:16 in light of the whole, eternal plan of God.
-As we scan John's gospel we discover two amazing demonstrations of the generous nature of God.
+This is not the picture of God in the Bible, and certainly not in John's gospel.
+As we read John's gospel we discover that this amazing gift is linked to two other amazing demonstrations of the generous nature of God.
 The first took place before time began.
 That's when...

 1. The Father gave a love gift to His Son.
 God the Father decided to show His great love for His Son.
 True love always gives, right?
 So the Father demonstrated His love for His Son, the One with whom He'd enjoyed eternal fellowship.
-The Father designed and decreed a plan to give a people to His Son, a people who would praise the infinite worth of the Son forever and ever.
-This would be a redeemed people, a people that God would rescue from their sins by His grace.
+The Father designed and decreed a plan to provide a people for His Son, a people who would praise the infinite worth of His Son forever and ever, a people that God would rescue from their sins by His grace for the glory of His Son.